 About The Eckleburg Gallery

-Since 2010, the Eckleburg Gallery is an online, print and pop up gallery space for contemporary and international artists, including event installations in Washington D.C., New York, Chicago, Boston and more.
-We seek to share provocative art forms in all media through intimate, intellectual moments in which aesthetic and ideas entwine.
-We are committed to providing artists an international platform to explore form and context in canvas, sculpture, performance, digital media, video, technology and more.
-We encourage all aesthetics with gender and diversity awarenesses.
-We also like feminist cowboys.
+Since 2010, we have been an online, print and pop up gallery space for contemporary and international artists, including event installations in Washington D.C., New York, Chicago, Boston and more.
+We seek to share provocative art forms in all media through intimate, intellectual moments in which aesthetics and ideas entwine.
+We are committed to providing artists an international platform to explore voice, context and form in canvas, sculpture, performance, digital media, intermedia, video, technology and more.
+We encourage all aesthetics with gender and diversity awareness.

 The Johns Hopkins University M. A. in Writing Program Hybrid Forms